Keywords

 The Consolidated Health Economic Evaluation Reporting Standards (CHEERS) statement provides guidelines for proper reporting of economic evaluations29.
 This statement includes 28 criteria outlining the minimum standards for such reports.
 The CHEERS-2022 checklist will be used to evaluate the reporting quality of economic evaluations33.

-To enhance the interpretability of the reporting quality of papers, we employed a traffic light color-coding system to visually represent the degree to which the key elements of the CHEERS checklist were addressed:
+To enhance the interpretability of the reporting quality of papers, we will employ a traffic light color-coding system to visually represent the degree to which the key elements of the CHEERS checklist were addressed:

 1. Green: Indicates that all elements were fully addressed.

-2. Amber: Indicates that some parts of the elements were only partially addressed.
+2. Yellow: Indicates that some parts of the elements were only partially addressed.

 3. Red: Indicates that the elements were not addressed at all.